A New Tower on the Block – The PerformancePSU Review

 - 300 – 1800 RPM (PWM)

 Let’s take a look at what’s inside the box and how easy CPU cooler is to install.

 When I opened the box and saw how quite frankly huge it was, I started to get a little bit excited – It really looks like it has some real cooling potential, its dual aluminium tower design with 6 copper heat pipes really screams ‘overclock me’.

 Reeven have gone through a great deal of effort to brand themselves and their Okeanos CPU cooler packaging with very distinctive black and yellow letters and icons.

-Just like the care that has gone into the box, its clear to see the effort they have put into their flagship tower cpu cooler with its very slick design and subtle branding.
+Just like the care that has gone into the box, it is clear to see the effort they have put into their flagship tower CPU cooler with its very slick design and subtle branding.

 While the polish is not the greatest I have seen Reeven’s Okeanos is at least not the worst either providing a solid finish with a few minor machine swirls.